Spirals-Team/test4repair-experiments/results/math/60/jGenProg/readme.md

 Nb of EvoSuite Tests: 1

-Nb of Failing EvoSuite Tests: 1
+Nb of Failing EvoSuite Tests: 0

 ---
 #Seed: 6

 ## Patch 2 #  jGenProg+MinImpact With Seed 6

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math.util.ContinuedFraction : 186